Office of Graduate Admission, Room 105 Memorial Hall, South Campus

 Applicants for matriculated or nonmatriculated study are required to present evidence of a baccalaureate or graduate degree from a fully, regionally accredited institution when they apply for admission.

 Admission to graduate study at Hofstra is open to those who have met general University requirements, and specific requirements for the various programs and degrees offered.
 Students should also carefully check individual programs .
 Criteria for admission are subject to change without notice.

 A nonrefundable tuition deposit may be required of all accepted full-time graduate/doctoral students (see specific program).
-This deposit will be credited toward tuition in the student’s first fall or spring semester for which the student first registers.
+This deposit will be credited toward tuition in the semester for which the student first registers.

 NOTE: The deadline for filing a housing application is May 1.

 Master’s and doctoral students who have no record of attendance at Hofstra for one fall or spring semester, without maintaining matriculation or being granted an academic leave, must apply for readmission to the University.
 Applications for readmission can be obtained in the Office of Graduate Admission and must be signed by the program director.
 Students who are readmitted are bound by the requirements set forth in the Graduate Studies Bulletin in effect when they are readmitted.